etweiner/mini2/finalproj2.md

 ### **Scene 8 - Call to Action**
 <div class="flourish-embed flourish-chart" data-src="visualisation/12013363"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 The Covid19 pandemic greatly disrupted the US National Parks operations and management, in which the long term affects on conservation and preservation are still unknown.
 However, pepole who are interested in the National Parks have opportunities to learn more about the NPS.
-This visual dispalys the vast amount of educational resources available online, free to the public.
+Even throughout the pandemic, the NPS released more online content^5 so people can learn about the parks even if they are not visiting them.This visual dispalys the vast amount of educational resources available online, free to the public.
 Covid has taught us many things, but it also demonstrated how fragile our National Parks.
 In order to make sure the National Parks will be here for years to come, we must educate ourselves and take advantage of the free resources available to us all.